 “I’m sure we will.”

 About the time I located a waiter with a tray of red wine, the dinner bell rang.
 Sybil loved her formal dinner parties and her dinner bells.
 She would have fit in perfectly with the royals of the hit television show Downton Abbey.
-I followed the other guests into the large dining room.
-We all located our proper place at the table, checking the place cards for our appropriate seating.
+I followed the other guests into the large dining room where we all checked the place cards on the table for our proper seating.

 “Ah, so, we meet again, Nicole,” Frank said, finding his name on the place card next to mine.